john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 - $x$ and $y$ are the coordinates of the pixel to which the noise is applied;
 - $f(x,y)$ is the observed noisy image;
-- $s(x,y)$ is an unobserved, but deterministic, noise-free image signal which has been corrupted by a noise process;
+- $s(x,y)$ is the noise-free image signal which has been corrupted by a noise process;
-- $n(x,y)$ is the signal-independent, identically distributed, often zero-mean, random noise with variance $\sigma^2_n$, that is added to the original noise-free image.
+- $n(x,y)$ is the signal-independent, random noise that is added to the original noise-free image.

-In short, the additive model describes an image as the pixel wise sum of an unobserved, noise-free image and random noise signal of the same shape.
+Additive noise, the most common decomposition, can arise from numerous sources, including radiation scatter from the surface before the image is sensed; electrical noise in image sensors, random charge fluctuations induced by thermal noise, environmental electromagnetic interference, and noise associated with the acquisition system.
+However, dominant source of additive noise in X-ray mammography is the digitization process {cite}`bovikHandbookImageVideo2000`.

+#### Multiplicative Noise Model

-Multiplicative noise, by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.
-Similarly, we can define the multiplicative noise model as follows:
+Multiplicative noise ({numref}`multiplicative_noise_model`), by contrast, refers to the unwanted random signal that gets *multiplied* into an image during signal capture, transmission, or other processing.

 ```{math}
 :label: multiplicative_noise_model